 Don’t Believe Everything You Read

 In our relentless world, I worry that a new writer starting out today won’t get the same space I had.
-Instead, they will quickly find themselves on writing Twitter, where everybody seems so loudly successful or endlessly rejected that after even a few minutes of scrolling it seems clear that there is no point for any of us to even try.
+Instead, they will quickly find themselves on writing Twitter, where everybody seems to flex.
+They are either so loudly successful or endlessly rejected that after even a few minutes of scrolling it seems clear that there is no point for any of us to even try.

 A quick check of Twitter today tells me that it is National Novel Writing Month, that a high-profile agent will accept pitches containing a particular hashtag for the next hour, and that a new writer has sold the high concept manuscript they wrote in their lunch breaks at auction.
 Terrific as these successes are for all involved, will reading about such things encourage our own new writer to follow their own muse, and take risks without fear of failure or certainty of reward?
 Most good books weren’t written quickly and can’t be pitched in 120 characters, but reading and writing Twitter would quickly convince you otherwise.